Teacher Education (TEP)

 Course gives educators the skills and knowledge needed to fulfill technology expectations of K-12 teachers.

-This course will provide K-12 teacher candidates information on the core principles and practices of classroom management.
-Topics include: trauma-informed teaching, social-emotional learning, civil rights of students and issues of diversity.
+This course provides information on the core principles and practices of building classroom community and a sense of belonging for students.
+Topics include: social-emotional learning, restorative practices, classroom management, and building inclusive community.

 TEP 335.
-Teaching Middle Grades Geography and Interdisciplinary Social Studies.
+Teaching Middle and Secondary Grades Geography and Interdisciplinary Social Studies.
 3 Hours.

 This course will provide students with a deeper understanding of teaching justice-oriented geography and interdisciplinary social studies in the middle grades.
 This includes the integration of literacy plus current events and social issues.
 Students will explore geography beyond the map through three critical lenses: the physical world, the human world, and the integration of these two in middle grades curriculum.

 TEP 405.
-Teaching in the Middle School.
+Teaching and Assessment in the Middle School.
 3 Hours.

-A survey of the latest research and practice in middle school pedagogy and practice, including adolescent development, curricular structure, social/emotional development, trauma informed care, restorative justice, and planning for instruction.
-Requires a 40-hour field experience.
-Candidates may register for two methods courses per semester.
+A survey of the latest research and practice in middle school pedagogy and assessment.
 Course Information: Prerequisites: TEP 301.

 TEP 415.
-Teaching in Secondary Schools.
+Teaching and Assessment in Secondary Schools.
 3 Hours.

 TEP 419.
 Content Area Literacy Methods.
 3 Hours.